-The teaching staff of the programme is widely involved in research.
-Number of projects performed by the staff is impressive.
+The teaching staff of the programme is widely involved in research activities.
+Number of projects performed by the staff is impressive (more than 15 projects, more than 40 participations).
 However, the research mainly does not include core fields of computing, thus not being at doctoral level.